ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 ### Challenge 1: What is the difference between expected value and mean?
 You know both concepts but, is there a difference?
 Are they synonims?
 Start investigating.

+No, they are not synonims.
+The expect value is the obtain number based on the probability, while the mean is obtained through the observations.

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

 ### Challenge 2: What is the "problem" in science with p-values?